Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 Here are links to downloads of various texture packs.
 Note: Some download links are external to our wiki - if you find that a link is broken, please let a Horizon staff member know on our Discord!
 - [Upscaled UI Textures for both multiplayer and single player Up Your Arsenal/Ratchet & Clank 3](https://gbatemp.net/threads/ratchet-clank-up-your-arsenal-texture-pack-scus-97353.631588/) - Download from the link in the first post.
 All credit for these textures as listed in the post.
 - [Upscaled UI Textures for UYA/R&C 3 Multiplayer Only](https://drive.google.com/file/d/14gpFeY_jzWzliAtFFWBgs4YnpNV9tL7-/view?usp=sharing) - Community members @pavo9001 and @bubblegum3390 took the above texture packs and optimized them for multiplayer by deleting unnecessary SP textures and adding some of their own.
-- [Other Custom Map Textures for UYA](/up-your-arsenal/textures.md) - See our special documentation of these custom textures by Horizon community members that allow players to select a whole new look and feel of various UYA maps and features.
 - [Upscaled UI Textures for Deadlocked Multiplayer](https://drive.google.com/file/d/1E2PMZdb0rKiLSl6askDWCkmqsAcHFrQv/view?usp=sharing) - @pavo9001 created these HQ text textures for Deadlocked.
 - [Upscaled 16:9 Crosshairs for Deadlocked](https://drive.google.com/file/d/1rKtZ2fD_JadoVRFpVi7pIPi3vyobLdkR/view?usp=sharing) - @pavo9001 created these crosshair textures for Deadlocked.